You may have heard of wood preservers, but do you really know what they are, what are their importance, and do they work?

 4- Osmo Wood Protector

-Osmo is a wood preservative that has no chemical preservatives and biocides.
+Osmo is a wood preservative that has no chemical preservatives or biocides.

 It is recommended for the treatment of wood in high humidity areas like wet rooms, kitchens, and bathrooms.